Sustainability

 Partnerships and collaboration

 Cermaq’s approach is to actively collaborate in global and local partnerships to find the best solutions and to scale impact.
-Stakeholder engagement activities are carried out both at a local and global level in Cermaq, and our aim is to engage in constructive dialogue based on respect and transparency.
+Stakeholder engagement activities are conducted both at a local and global level in Cermaq, and our aim is to engage in constructive dialogue based on respect and transparency.

 Logo of SeaBOS

-Together, and in collaboration with science, we represent a global force, not only in the operation of the seafood industry, but also in contributing to a resilient planet with marine ecosystems continuing to produce food of high quality for present and future generations.
+Together, we represent a global force, not only in the operation of the seafood industry, but also in contributing to a resilient planet with marine ecosystems continuing to produce food of high quality for present and future generations.

 Global Salmon Initiative